-The health care products distribution industry continues to experience growth due to the aging population, increased health care awareness, the proliferation of medical technology and testing, new pharmacology treatments and expanded third-party insurance coverage, partially offset by the effects of unemployment on insurance coverage.
+The health care products distribution industry continues to experience growth due to the aging population, increased health care awareness, the proliferation of medical technology and testing, new pharmacology treatments, and expanded third-party insurance coverage, partially offset by the effects of unemployment on insurance coverage.
 In addition, the physician market continues to benefit from the shift of procedures and diagnostic testing from acute care settings to alternate-care sites, particularly physicians' offices.

-According to the U.S. Census Bureau's International Data Base, in 2020 there were more than six and a half million Americans aged 85 years or older, the segment of the population most in need of long-term care and eldercare services.
+According to the U.S. Census Bureau's International Database, in 2021 there were more than six and a half million Americans aged 85 years or older, the segment of the population most in need of long-term care and elder-care services.
 By the year 2050, that number is projected to nearly triple to approximately 19 million.
-The population aged 65 to 84 years is projected to increase by approximately 36% during the same time period.
+The population aged 65 to 84 years is projected to increase by approximately 32% during the same period.

 As a result of these market dynamics, annual expenditures for health care services continue to increase in the United States.
-We believe that demand for our products and services will grow, while continuing to be impacted by current and future operating, economic and industry conditions.
-The Centers for Medicare and Medicaid Services, or CMS, published "National Health Expenditure Projections 2019-2028" indicating that total national health care spending reached approximately \$3.6 trillion in 2018, or 17.7% of the nation's gross domestic product, the benchmark measure for annual production of goods and services in the United States.
+We believe that demand for our products and services will grow while continuing to be impacted by current and future operating, economic, and industry conditions.
+The Centers for Medicare and Medicaid Services, or CMS, published "National Health Expenditure Data" indicating that total national health care spending reached approximately \$4.1 trillion in 2020, or 19.7% of the nation's gross domestic product, the benchmark measure for annual production of goods and services in the United States.
 Health care spending is projected to reach approximately \$6.2 trillion in 2028, approximately 19.7% of the nation's projected gross domestic product.
+The latest projections begin after the latest historical year 2018 and go through 2028.
+These projections do not take into account the impacts of COVID-19 because of the timing of the report and the highly uncertain nature of the pandemic.